So you want to build an Ecommerce website using WooCommerce but have no idea where to start?

 If you are unsure about how the two product descriptions look or work on your product page, then take a look at the image below.

-Creating a Digital Product
+How to Create a Digital Product

 If you are creating a range of digital products rather than physical ones, then you have a couple of options in the form of check boxes in the Product Data section.